The Crypto Trading Starter Kit

 - Professional firms verifiably reduce bid-ask spreads and minimize slippage, ensuring efficient execution for retail traders.

-- High-frequency trading (HFT) identifies the core technology of market making, with execution latencies verifiably under 10 milliseconds.
+- High-frequency trading is the core technology of market making, with execution measured in milliseconds and often microseconds.

 - Automated Market Makers (AMMs) reveal a decentralized alternative where retail users can provide liquidity and earn pool fees.